Version 6 - 24 June 2020

 To opt out of being tracked by Google Analytics across all websites, visit http://tools.google.com/dlpage/gaoptout.

-If you change your cookie preferences when using OPRA modules provided software as service or E-Learning modules (Docebo Learning Management System), the functionality of these services may be affected.
+If you change your cookie preferences when using OPRA modules provided by the TRI Group as Software as a Service or the E-Learning modules provided by the TRI Group using the Docebo Learning Management System, the functionality of these services may be affected.